 Filling and topping

-1∕3 cup flour: all-purpose, whole wheat pastry, or spelt
+- 1∕3 cup flour: all-purpose, whole wheat pastry, or spelt (white or whole grain)

 Preheat the oven to 350°F. Make the filling/topping: In a food processor, coarsely grind the almonds.
 And the remaining filling/topping ingredients and pulse briefly, until the mixture looks like coarse meal.
 Reserve.